Desbeers/Chord-Provider/README.md

 # Chord Provider

-## A [ChordPro](https://www.chordpro.org) viewer, editor and PDF exporter for macOS, iPadOS and visionOS
+## A [ChordPro](https://www.chordpro.org) viewer, editor and PDF exporter for macOS, ~~iPadOS~~ and ~~visionOS~~

+## Important:

+Due to rude treatment of Apple Support to get an official Apple Developer Account, the iPad and Vision Pro targets for **Chord Provider** are dropped.

+> Upon review, we can’t verify your identity with the Apple Developer app or provide further assistance with this Apple ID for Apple developer programs.

+Request for further assistance was ignored.
+So, I lost interest to code for fully closed platforms.

+---

 ![Icon](https://github.com/Desbeers/Chord-Provider/raw/main/Images/icon.png)

 **Chord Provider** is written in SwiftUI and needs Xcode 15 to compile.

 - macOS Sonoma
-- iPadOS 17
+- ~~iPadOS 17~~
-- visionOS 1.1
+- ~~visionOS 1.1~~

 There are many **ChordPro** parsers in this world, however, none are *really* native in the Apple world.